Tuscan Castle Package

 Castello Montegufoni is part of a large estate comprising vineyards and olive trees in the heart of Chianti region.
 The historic towns of Siena, San Gimignano with its 14 famous towers, Pisa and Lucca await your visit.
 Drive through the Chianti countryside and picnic in the Sienese Hills.
 Florence is just 30 minutes away, where the masterpieces by great Renaissance artists including Michelangelo, Leonardo, Donatello, Botticelli and a host of others are a must-see.

-Castello Montegufoni, a 12th century castle set in the Tuscan hills, offers the perfect home for your Tuscan adventure.
-Set in the midst of a large and very charming terraced park overlooking beautiful Italian gardens, it still retains a certain medieval flavor which easily and blends smoothly with Renaissance refinement and solidity.
+Castello di Montegufoni, a 12th century castle set in the Tuscan hills, offers the perfect home for your Tuscan adventure.
+Set in the midst of a large and very charming terraced park overlooking beautiful Italian gardens, it still retains a certain medieval flavor which blends smoothly with Renaissance refinement and solidity.
 In addition to the spacious and comfortable accommodations, the Castle offers a swimming pool, and restaurant specializing in sumptuous local Chianti fare.
 Golf, horseback riding, hiking, biking and spa facilities can all be found within easy reach.

 - Internet Access